Vanessa22400/Preventive_Health_Analytics/README3.md

 **Key Insight:** Smoking increases healthcare costs by approximately **$23,500** per individual per year, making it the strongest cost driver in the dataset.

 ---
 ## Business Context

-Healthcare systems face a structural challenge: **a relatively small portion of individuals generates a disproportionate share of total medical expenses**.

-Understanding what drives these costs is critical for insurers, healthcare providers and policymakers.
-Identifying risk factors early can help design **prevention strategies**, allocate healthcare resources more efficiently and ultimately improve population health outcomes.
+Understanding what drives healthcare spending is essential for insurers, healthcare providers and policymakers.
+Identifying risk factors early can help design prevention strategies, allocate healthcare resources more efficiently and ultimately improve population health outcomes.

-This project explores how **data analytics can help identify cost drivers, detect high-risk segments and support prevention-oriented decision-making**.
+In this context, the analysis focuses on questions such as:

+- Which demographic and lifestyle factors are associated with higher healthcare costs?
+- Are there identifiable **high-risk population segments**?
+- How do lifestyle risks interact (for example smoking combined with obesity)?
+- Could prevention strategies help reduce long-term healthcare expenses?

 ---